tfredrich/Domain-Eventing/README.md

 Overview
 ========
 Domain-Eventing implements the Domain Events concept from Eric Evans' Domain Driven Design.
+Enables simple messaging for domain models within a single JVM.

 This simple Java library provides a Singleton interface (see DomainEvents class) to an EventMonitor thread and a simple way to raise events (which are just POJOs) throughout the domain layer.